Everything you need to know about health and driving

 If you want to drive in the UK, you’ll need to meet the ‘standards of vision for driving’.
 Should you fail these, you’ll need to wear glasses or contact lenses while in charge of a vehicle.

-If you can’t meet these requirements, you’ll need notify both the DVLA and your insurance company.
+If you can’t meet these requirements, you’ll need to tell both the DVLA and your insurance company.
 In cases of extreme eyesight loss, you could lose your licence and the right to drive in the UK.

 See the DVLA guide on vision disorders for more information.